 The OACT website has a facility for managing rosters and recording who volunteered.
 The roster template can be copied from the website and pasted into an email for direct communication with club members if required.

 10. Obtain Event Equipment and Stores.
 The equipment requirements for organising and course planning vary according to the nature of the event and are set out in other guidelines and checklists.
 The course planner is normally responsible for obtaining control flags, stands, SI units, water containers for drink controls etc., while the organiser is responsible for most of the equipment associated with the assembly area, including direction signs to the event.
 If a regular computer operator is appointed, that person will usually bring the computers and timing equipment to the event, otherwise it is the organiser’s responsibility.
-For events where toilets are required, these are arranged through the OACT office, although the organiser needs to arrange for the towing of trailer-mounted toilets to the event.
+The organiser should arrange the hire of toilets if they are required and arrange for the towing of trailer-mounted toilets to the event.